-fees and other miscellaneous variable costs.
+The value of personal aircraft usage is based on the Company's direct operating costs.
+This methodology calculates our aggregate incremental cost based on the average weighted variable cost per hour of flight for fuel/oil expenses, mileage, trip related maintenance, crew travel expenses, landing fees and other miscellaneous variable costs.
 Since the Company's aircraft are used primarily for business travel, this methodology excludes fixed costs that do not change based on usage, such as pilot salaries, the cost of the aircraft, depreciation and administrative expenses.
 On certain occasions, an executive's spouse or other family member may accompany the executive on a flight when such person is invited to attend the event for appropriate business purposes.
 No additional direct operating cost is incurred in such situations under the foregoing methodology; however, the value of personal use of Company aircraft is imputed as income to the named executive officer.
-This value is calculated pursuant to Internal Revenue Service guidelines using Standard Industry Fare Level ("SIFL") rates, which are determined by the U.S. Department of Transportation.
+This value is calculated pursuant to Internal Revenue Service guidelines using Standard Industry Fare Level ("SIFL)" rates, which are determined by the U.S. Department of Transportation.

-- (e) Tax gross-up reimbursement made by the Company in the amount of \$842, \$2,177 and \$421 for Messrs.
-Connealy, Butch and Sanders, respectively, related to taxable values imputed to them for personal use of Company aircraft as determined for income tax purposes pursuant to Internal Revenue Service guidelines. - (f) Company contributions to the 401(k) Plan for Messrs.
-Herrmann, Connealy, Avery, Butch and Sanders of \$10,000 each. - (g) A supplemental split-dollar life insurance policy premium paid by the Company on behalf of Mr. Herrmann of \$65,607. - (h) Company contribution of \$30,000 to Mr. Herrmann's SERP account. - (i) Amounts for personal use of entertainment tickets for Messrs.
-Herrmann, Connealy, Avery, Butch and Sanders of \$4,038, \$248, \$140, \$1,600 and \$92, respectively. - (j) Executive physical of \$2,141 for Mr. Butch. - (k) Revenue sharing payments of \$221,335 and \$584,822 for Messrs.
-Avery and Sanders, respectively, related to portfolio management of institutional accounts. - (I) Travel insurance policy premiums for Messrs.
-Herrmann, Connealy, Avery and Butch of \$240, \$240, \$240 and \$360, respectively.
+- (b) Convention allowance of \$18,240 for Mr. Butch. - (c) Tax gross-up reimbursement made by the Company in the amount of \$10,686 and \$3,212 for Messrs.
+Avery and Butch, respectively, related to taxable values imputed to them for personal use of Company aircraft as determined for income tax purposes pursuant to Internal Revenue Service guidelines. - (d) Company contributions to the 401(k) Plan of \$10,400 for each of Messrs.
+Herrmann, Bloss, Avery, Butch and Sanders and \$9,012 for Mr. Connealy. - (e) A supplemental split-dollar life insurance policy premium paid by the Company on behalf of Mr. Herrmann of \$65,607. - (f) Company contribution of \$29,600 to Mr. Herrmann's SERP account. - (g) Revenue sharing payments of \$273,217 and \$256,192 for Messrs.
+Avery and Sanders, respectively, related to portfolio management of institutional accounts. - (h) A service award equal to \$6,469 in value for Mr. Sanders.

-The direct costs of executive financial, tax or estate planning; country club membership dues; convention allowance; the value of personal use of corporate aircraft (based upon SIFL rates); tax gross-up reimbursements; and Mr. Herrmann's split-dollar life insurance policy are imputed to the named executive officers, as applicable, and included as taxable income on their Form W-2s.
+The direct costs of executive financial, tax or estate planning; country club membership dues; convention allowance; the value of personal use of corporate aircraft (based upon SIFL rates); tax gross-up reimbursements; service awards; retirement gifts; and Mr. Herrmann's split-dollar life insurance policy are imputed to the named executive officers, as applicable, and included as taxable income on their Form W-2s.